frequenz-floss/frequenz-sdk-python/docs/user-guide/microgrid-concepts.md

 ## Frequenz SDK Microgrid Model

-The SDK aims to provide an abstract model of the microgrid that allows for high-level interactions with {{glossary("component", "microgrid components")}}, without having to deal with, or even be aware of location specific details like:
+The SDK aims to provide an abstract model of the microgrid that enables high-level interactions with {{glossary("component", "microgrid components")}}, without having to worry about (or even be aware of) location-specific details such as:

 - where the {{glossary("meter", "meters")}} are placed,
 - how many {{glossary("battery", "batteries")}},